yalequan/yalequan.github.io/_pages/research.md

 author_profile: true
 ---

-## Community Partner Fellow
-*Equal Opportunity Schools.
-Seattle WA*
+## Equal Opportunity Schools
+*Seattle WA*

-Develop and implement advanced statistical methods including Longitudinal Item Response Theory Models, Multilevel Modeling, and Structural Equation Modeling to uncover and understand patterns in student level data to support evidence-based decisions for education policy.
+Examine the psychometric validity and reliability of the student belonging survey and provide recommendations on areas the survey can be improved.
+Develop and implement advanced statistical methods including longitudinal item response theory models, multilevel modeling, and structural equation modeling to uncover and understand patterns in student level data to support evidence-based decisions for education policy.
+Create Tableau dashboards and storyboards that provide insight on equitable distribution of school resources.

+Projects:
+- Determining Significant Factors of Student Belonging
+- Using Categorical Structural Equation Models to Identify Facets of Student Belonging.
+- Reliable Measurement of Student Belonging: A Reliability and Validity Study of a Student Belonging Survey

 ## Educational Research Consultant
 *Center for Social Science Computation and Research.
 University of Washington, Seattle, WA*